 Public efforts to prevent poaching of pangolins in China are gaining traction.
 View the images below and watch this PSA featuring Jackie Chan, produced through a partnership between WildAid and The Nature Conservancy.

 These little guardians have survived thousands of years of natural changes, but now they are on the verge of extinction due to habitat loss and illegal poaching.
-More than one million pangolins were brutally murdered for black-market trade in the past 10 years — that is 11 pangolins every hour.
+More than 1 million pangolins were brutally murdered for black-market trade in the past 10 years; that is 11 pangolins every hour.

 Big appetite: Small as they appear, an adult pangolin weighing 6.6 pounds can consume more than 0.66 pounds of termites in one meal.
 Thanks to their big appetite, one pangolin can protect an area as large as 31 football fields (41 acres) from termite destruction.

 Science of scales: Modern research has shown the main component of pangolin scales is beta keratin, similar to our fingernails with no medicinal value.
-However, wild animals, such as pangolins, are carriers of parasites and unknown viruses, which, once ingested, may cause severe infections.
+However, wild animals, such as pangolins, are carriers of parasites and unknown viruses, which may cause severe infections once ingested.